mxagar/music_genre_classification/data_analysis/README.md

 # The next times, it's much faster.
 ```

-The most interesting notebook in terms of how to track notebooks and artifacts using W&B is [`EDA_Tracking.ipynb`](EDA_Tracking.ipynb); the steps carried out in that notebook are:
+The notebook which shows to the perform the tracking of code runs (in notebooks) and artifacts using W&B is [`EDA_Tracking.ipynb`](EDA_Tracking.ipynb); the steps carried out in that notebook are:

 - Start a new run `run = wandb.init(project="music_genre_classification", save_code=True)`; `save_code=True` makes possible to track the code execution.
 - Download the dataset artifact and explore it briefly.